-Less is more when it comes to eating for a long life, too.
-In Japan, the secret to their longevity lies in a concept known as ‘hara hachi bu’ which means fill up your stomach up to 80 percent only.
+Less is more when it comes to eating for long life, too.
+In Japan, the secret to their longevity lies in a concept known as ‘hara hachi bu’ which means fill up your stomach to 80 percent only.

 I know there is no way to know that if your stomach is at 80 percent capacity but the lesson to learn is that we should stop eating when we are starting to feel full.
 If you overeat, it may give you pleasure in the short term but not having them will make you happier in the longer term.
 How do you do this?
 By having meals on many small plates, you tend to feel like you are eating a lot.

 An alternative to following the 80 percent rule on a daily basis is to go for fasting for one or two days each week.
 The 5:2 (or fasting) diet recommends two days of fasting (consuming fewer than five hundred calories) every week and eating normally on the other five days.

 Among its many benefits, fasting helps cleanse the digestive system

 Being in a hurry is inversely proportional to the quality of life.
 As the old saying goes, “Walk slowly and you’ll go far.”
 When we leave urgency behind, life and time take on new meaning.